How to Start a Family Reading Routine That Sticks

 Keep books in the car, in every room, even in your bag for waiting rooms.
 The more accessible books are, the more likely you are to read them.

-Bonus Tip: Use a Program Like Raising a Reader
+Bonus Tip: Use a Program Like one from Raising a Reader

-Our Family Shared Reading Program equips families with tools, book sets, and guidance to build lifelong reading routines at home.
-It’s simple, fun, and designed to fit into your daily life.
+Our two program models equip families with tools, books, and guidance to build lifelong reading routines at home.
+They are simple, fun, and designed to fit into your daily life.